Zoomdata/zoomdata-tools/memory-adjuster/README.md

 ##Parameters
 The script accepts the following parameters
 1. Memory (required) - Total amount of host memory (in KB) that should be allocated to Zoomdata
 2. Non-product memory reservation (optional) - The percentage of host memory that will be reserved for system (non-Zoomdata) processes.
-By default this is `15`
+By default this is set to `15`.

-Using the parameters above, total memory available to Zoomdata is computed by `"Memory" * (100 - "Non-product memory reservation") / 100)`
+Using the parameters above, total memory available to Zoomdata is computed by:
+`"Memory" * (100 - "Non-product memory reservation") / 100)`

 ##Usage
 ###Deployment on dedicated resources